Santiago8888/Medium/Software-Pathology.md

 Even more intersting are the types of cell death.
 Cells reproduce by mitosis splitting by half creating two distinct new cells.
 A single cell can die, but also a cell can stop to reproduce, this happens after about 22 times it has reproduced.
 Could we in software start tracking the number of times a cell is modified and deprecate it once it reaches a certain limit?

+We are still far to think about stem cells that have the ability to shape and differentiate into every type of cell in the human body.
+But I do envision having a repository of template functions classified by what they do.
+In that sense Software developers would only clone them and adapt them to their needs.